4nuit/4nuit.github.io/content/pages/about.md

 If you have any questions or want to get in touch, you can reach me on Discord `Night#2406`

 - Doing CTF’s for Securitiie/Hackcident.
+Former president (2022/2023) of [Securitiie](https://securitiie.iiens.net)
 - Engineering student at ENSIIE.

 ---